 Choosing a background provides you with important story cues about your character’s identity.
 The most important question to ask about your background is what changed

 ?
 Why did you stop doing whatever your background describes and start adventuring?
 Where did you get the money to purchase your starting gear, or, if you come from a wealthy background, why don’t you have more

-The sample background presented here provides both concrete benefits (features, proficiencies, and languages) and roleplaying suggestions.
+The sample background presented here provides both concrete benefits (features, proficiencies, and languages) and Roleplaying

-Each background gives a character proficiency in two skills (described in “UsingAbility Scores
+Each background gives a character proficiency in two Skills